31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Disease Control/README.md

 ## Disease Control – Gene Targeting Optimization

-This project addresses a cost-minimization set covering problem in the context of disease treatment
+This project addresses a cost-minimization set covering problem in the context of disease treatment:

 Given a list of diseases and the genes that control them, the objective is to identify the smallest-cost subset of genes to target such that all diseases can be blocked.
-An extended version of the problem introduces minimum gene coverage requirements for each disease, adding a more complex layer to the optimization model
+An extended version of the problem introduces minimum gene coverage requirements for each disease, adding a more complex layer to the optimization model.

 ### Problem Details
 - 7 diseases are controlled by combinations of 7 genes (A–G)